Diane Bish: Career

 Bish has also completed numerous hymn arrangements.
 In a hymn arrangement, she tries to bring out the melody while making use of rhythm.
 She laments "unimaginative" arrangements, noting that "we have a whole orchestra to use in terms of the organ, and in my hymn arrangements, I try to utilize them all."
 Bish also reads the verses of the hymn so that her arrangements are reflective of the message of the hymn.

 In addition to her work as a recitalist, television host/producer, and composer, Bish is also an organ designer.
-As noted above, Bish designed the Ruffatti organ that was installed in 1974 at the Coral Ridge Presbyterian Church, working with Pierro Ruffatti and architect Harold Wagoner.
+As noted above, Bish designed the Ruffatti organ that was installed in 1974 at the Coral Ridge Presbyterian Church, working with Piero Ruffatti and architect Harold Wagoner.
 A dedication service and recital by Bish were held on January 5, 1975.

 The Diane Bish Signature Series of organs is available through the Allen Organ Company.
 In an interview where she was asked about these organs, Bish said, "My organs have more of the French in them, the reeds are more French.
 They’ll play anything in the strings.
 That’s one thing I really like in an organ — good strings.
 They’re very rich, very beautiful and warm, and the reeds are very fiery and exciting.
 The flutes are also very distinct, whether they’re a German flute or a harmonic flute or whatever, they’re very distinct.
 That’s very important in an organ.
 So I tried to pull all those aspects together in my organs."
 The Diane Bish Signature Series of organs also include special console finishes and six complete stop lists, including Classic Allen, Cavaillé-Coll, Schlicker, English Cathedral, Aeolian-Skinner and Arp Schnitger.

 Bish is known for her elegant concert attire and sparkly organ shoes.
 Many of her gowns are custom-made or adapted from clothing bought off the rack.
 Bish said that her attire helps to create a concert performance atmosphere, noting that other concert performers do not wear black robes to perform.
 She regularly receives comments from fans about her attire.